delight-im/Knowledge/Life.md

  * "The journey of a thousand miles begins with a single step."
 (Laozi)
  * "Determination is really two separate things: resilience and drive.
 Resilience keeps you from being pushed backwards.
 Drive moves you forwards."
 (Jessica Livingston)
  * "[W]e see our future selves as strangers.
 Though we will inevitably share their fates, the people we will become in a decade, quarter century, or more, are unknown to us.
 This impedes our ability to make good choices on their — which of course is our own—behalf. [...]
 We might choose to procrastinate, and let some other version of our self deal with problems or chores.
 Or, as in the case of [a] smoking boy, we can focus on that version of our self that derives pleasure, and ignore the one that pays the price."
 (Alisa Opar)
+ * "Part of being optimistic is keeping one's head pointed toward the sun, one's feet moving forward. [...]
+I would not and could not give myself up to despair.
+That way lays defeat and death."
+(Nelson Mandela)
+ * "I learned that courage was not the absence of fear, but the triumph over it."
+(Nelson Mandela)
+ * "The greatest glory in living lies not in never falling, but in rising every time we fall."
+(Nelson Mandela)
+ * "There is nothing like returning to a place that remains unchanged to find the ways in which you yourself have altered."
+(Nelson Mandela)